gtesei/ccyclegan/README.md

 # Conditional Cycle-Consistent Generative Adversarial Networks (CCycleGAN)
-Generative adversarial networks has been widely explored for generating realistic images but their capabilities in multimodal image-to-image translations where a single input may correspond to many possible outputs in a conditional generative model setting have been vaguely explored (Zhu et al., 2017).
-Moreover, applying such capabilities of GANs in the context of facial expression generation, where even relatively little unnatural distortions of generated images can be easily detectable by a human, to my knowledge, is a green field.
-Thus, the novelty of this study consists in experimenting the synthesis of facial expressions, i.e. learning to translate an image from a domain X (e.g. the face image of a person) conditioned on a given facial expression label (e.g. “joy”) to the same domain X but conditioned on a different facial expression label (e.g. “surprise”).
+Generative adversarial networks has been widely explored for generating photo- realistic images but their capabilities in multimodal image-to-image translations where a single input may correspond to many possible outputs in a conditional generative model setting have been vaguely explored.
+Moreover, applying such capabilities of GANs in the context of conditional facial expression generation and in absence of paired examples (i.e. learning a mapping between an input image and an output image using a training set without aligned image pairs), to our knowledge, is a green field.
+Thus, the novelty of this study consists in experimenting the synthesis of conditional facial expressions and we present an approach for learning to translate an image from a domain (e.g. the face image of a person) conditioned on a given facial expression label (e.g. joy) to the same domain but conditioned on a different facial expression label (e.g. surprise), in absence of paired examples.
+Our goal is to learn a mapping such that the distribution of generated images is indistinguishable from the distribution of real images using adversarial loss and cycle consistency loss.
+Qualitative results are presented, where paired training data does not exist, with a quantitative justification of hyper-parameters settings.

 **Note: this is an unpaired image-to-image translation problem.**